Interim Government of Iran (1979): Formation

-Elaborating further on his decree, Khomeini made it clear that Iranians were commanded to obey Bazargan and that this was a religious duty.
+When Khomeini returned to a revolutionary Iran after his 15-year exile, he sought a transitional government to govern until a new constitution could be ratified.
+However, he faced opposition from Shapour Bakhtiar, whom the outgoing Shah had tasked with establishing a civilian administration On 4 February 1979, Khomeini issued a decree appointing Bazargan, a veteran member of the Freedom Movement of Iran, as the prime minister of a "Provisional Islamic Revolutionary Government" (PRG).
+In his decree, Khomeini made it clear that Iranians were religiously obliged to obey Bazargan and the new government:

-As a man who, though the guardianship [Velayat] that I have from the holy lawgiver [the Prophet], I hereby pronounce Bazargan as the Ruler, and since I have appointed him, he must be obeyed.
+As a man who, through the guardianship that I have from the holy lawgiver, I hereby pronounce Bazargan as the ruler, and since I have appointed him, he must be obeyed.
 The nation must obey him.
 This is not an ordinary government.
-It is a government based on the sharia.
-Opposing this government means opposing the sharia of Islam ...
-Revolt against God's government is a revolt against God.
+It is a government based on sharia.
+Opposing this government means opposing the sharia of Islam...revolt against God's government is a revolt against God.
 Revolt against God is blasphemy.

-Khomeini's announcement came days before the army's official statement announcing the army's (Bakhtiar's last hope) neutrality in conflicts between Khomeini's and Bakhtiar's supporters.
-Bakhtiar fled on the same day, 11 February, the day that is officially named as Islamic Revolution's Victory Day.

-The PRG is often described as "subordinate" to the Revolutionary Council, and having had difficulties reigning in the numerous committees which were competing with its authority.